openstack/oslo.policy/doc/source/user/usage.rst

 The coupling between the authorization context, ultimately the token, and the policy enforcement mechanism raises the bar for effectively testing policies and APIs.
-Service developers want to ensure the functionality specific to their service works, and not dwell on the implementation details of an authorization system.
+Service developers want to ensure the functionality specific to their service works and not dwell on the implementation details of an authorization system.
 Additionally, they want to keep unit tests lightweight, as opposed to requiring a separate system to issue tokens for authorization, crossing the boundary of unit testing to integration testing.